pranay93pawar/FlickrImagesDemo/Readme.md

 Replace {yourSearchQuery} with search keyword.

-Generate your api_key [here] (https://www.flickr.com/services/api/misc.api_keys.html)
+Generate your api_key [here](https://www.flickr.com/services/api/misc.api_keys.html)

-More documentation about the search endpoint can be found [here] (https:// www.flickr.com/services/api/explore/flickr.photos.search)
+More documentation about the search endpoint can be found [here](https:// www.flickr.com/services/api/explore/flickr.photos.search)

 It returns a JSON object with a list of Flickr photo models.
 Each Flickr photo model is defined as below: